scubbo/blog-content/blog/content/uses/_index.md

 ### Hardware

 * Three Raspberries Pi, and a PowerEdge R430 that I got cheap and refurbished thanks to a tip from a friend.
 * [iX Systems](https://www.ixsystems.com/) [TrueNAS R-Series](https://www.truenas.com/r-series/), 64GB RAM, 1x1.9TB SSD, 7x6TB HDD, 4xEmpty for expansion.
-Probably overkill, but I'd rather give myself some room to grow than have to deal with data migrationd and repooling regularly!
+Probably overkill, but I'd rather give myself some room to grow than have to deal with data migrations and repooling regularly!
 * [Sysracks 12U 35" Rack](https://www.amazon.com/gp/product/B09KK678CN).
 * [Quotom Mini PC](https://qotom.net/) w/ 8GB RAM, 64GB SSD, running [OPNSense](https://opnsense.org/) as Firewall and Router
 * [Ubiquiti UniFi AP AC Pro](https://store.ui.com/us/en/products/uap-ac-pro).
 I set this up about 4 years ago, and I remember it being a real arse to get working with multiple false starts, but since then it's been pretty much flawless.
 I briefly experimented with an Eero mesh but that dropped out and needed a restart about every couple of weeks.